You are in [Events] [1852 Grand Cricket Match at Hungerford Park]

 The gallery includes

-- a painting of a cricket match at Hungerfod Park - probably depicting the Grand Cricket Match of 26-28 Jul 1852, and
+- a painting (from a book in the archives at MCC Lord's) of a cricket match at Hungerford Park - probably depicting the Grand Cricket Match of 26-28 Jul 1852, and

 - the report and score card of the match, originally printed by M Franklin of Hungerford in 1852, and reprinted by Hungerford Printing Works in 1928.
 [By kind permission of Jack Williams].